jgraettinger/blog/README.md

  * Message timestamps changing, perhaps due to an edit.

 All of these update modes from just two "toy" inputs: Messages and RoomUser subscriptions!
-The trouble is that most databases don't support support incremental materializations, and we're _deeply_ out of luck if we want it live elsewhere, perhaps in Redis or DynamoDB.
+The trouble is that most databases don't support incremental materializations, and we're _deeply_ out of luck if we want it live elsewhere, perhaps in Redis or DynamoDB.